hyunsik/incubator-tajo/tajo-project/src/site/markdown/review-request-tool.md

  * Specify the branch against which the patch should be created (-b)
  * Specify the corresponding JIRA (-j)
  * Specify an optional summary (-s) and description (-d) for the reviewboard
-  * If there are not given, the summary and description of the first review request in reviewboard are copied from the corresponding JIRA issue.
+  * If they are not given, the summary and description of the first review request in reviewboard are borrowed from the corresponding JIRA issue.

 Example:

 ```
- dev-support/request-patch-review.py -b origin/master -j TAJO-543
+$ ./request-patch-review.py -b origin/master -j TAJO-543
 ```

 ### <a name="UpdatePatch"></a>Update patch
  * Specify the remote branch against which the patch should be created (-b)
  * Specify the corresponding JIRA (--jira)
  * Specify the rb to be updated (-r)
- * Specify an optional summary (-s) and description (-d) for the reviewboard, if you want to update it
+ * Specify an optional summary (-s) and description (-d) for the reviewboard, if you want to update them.
- * Specify an change description (-c) for the reviewboard, if you want to describe it.
-The change description indicates the description of what changed in this revision of the review request.
+ * Specify a change description (-c) for the reviewboard, if you want to describe it.
+The change description is what changed in this revision of the review request.

 Example:

 ```
-$ dev-support/request-patch-review.py -b origin/master -j TAJO-543 -r 14081 -c "Add more unit tests"
+$ ./request-patch-review.py -b origin/master -j TAJO-543 -r 14081 -c "Add more unit tests"
 ```

 ## Preparation